urania277/JetReconstructionBenchmarks.jl/README.md

   input files (average cluster density)
 - `fastjet2json.jl` convert fastjet outputs to JSON files for event validation tests with Julia
-- `generate-benchmarks.sh` example file of how to generate a set of benchmark files for various parameters
+- `generate-benchmarks-{pp,ee}.sh` example files of how to generate a set of benchmark files for various parameters
 - `findmin-test.jl` tests the speed of finding minima in vectors, using Julia's builtin `findmin` and an turbo version that uses `LoopVectorization` (as is used in `JetReconstruction.jl`)